-The James F. Hall rail-with-trail packs a lot into a short stretch: Its paved surface is great for bicycling, inline skating and strolling, and there are multiple playgrounds, picnic areas and access points along the route.
-Best of all, this urban trail never crosses a road, so you can coast uninterrupted for its entire length.
-The trail also offers alternative transportation benefits, connecting Newark neighborhoods with a regional transit station, the University of Delaware and shopping centers.
+The James F. Hall Trail—a rail-with-trail—packs a lot into a short stretch: Its paved surface is great for bicycling, in-line skating, and strolling, and there are multiple playgrounds, picnic areas, and access points along the route.
+Best of all, this urban trail never crosses a road, so you can coast uninterrupted for its entire length from Phillips Park to Delaware Technology Park.
+The trail also offers alternative transportation benefits, connecting Newark neighborhoods with a regional transit station, the University of Delaware, and shopping centers.

-If you're a train aficionado, it's almost guaranteed that you'll spot a car riding along the adjacent rail corridor, used by Amtrak, CSX and the Southeastern Pennsylvania Transportation Authority (SEPTA).
-But you won't get too close to the trains, since a large fence separates the trail from the active rails.
-Families with young children will especially enjoy this route, which passes three playgrounds featuring swings, slides, baseball diamonds and soccer fields, plus basketball, handball and tennis courts.
+Train aficionados are almost guaranteed to spot a train along the adjacent rail corridor, used by Amtrak, CSX, and the Southeastern Pennsylvania Transportation Authority (SEPTA).
+But you won't get too close to the trains because a large fence separates the trail from the active line.
+Families with young children will especially enjoy this route, which passes three city parks (Phillips, Lewis, and Kells) that feature swings, slides, baseball diamonds, and soccer fields, plus basketball, handball, and tennis courts.
 The trail also crosses streams and wetlands and runs through a semi-forested area.
 Police call boxes are provided every 0.1 mile, and the trail is lit for use after dark.

-To reach Delaware Technology Park at the northern end of the trail, from Interstate 95, take State Route 896 north toward downtown.
-Turn right on East Park Place, and then turn left onto South Chapel Street and right onto Wyoming Road.
+To reach Delaware Technology Park at the northern end of the trail, from I-95, take Exit 1 or 1B for SR 896 (College Avenue), and travel north 2.1 miles toward downtown.
+Turn right onto E. Park Place, and take it for 0.6 mile.
+Turn left onto S. Chapel Street.
+Turn right onto Wyoming Road, and take it for 0.6 mile.
 Park across from the College Square Shopping Center.
-The trail begins right at the intersection of Wyoming Road and Library Ave.
+The trail begins at the intersection of Wyoming Road and Library Avenue.